lukmanaj/ArewaDS-Deep-Learning-with-PyTorch-Assignments/README.md

 This repository contains the weekly assignments for the Arewa Data Science Academy Deep Learning with PyTorch fellowship, as contained [here](https://github.com/arewadataScience/ArewaDS-Deep-Learning).

-The following are the topics covered by week (to be updated as we treat them):
+The following are the topics covered by week:

 |Week|Topic|
 |---|----|